 Historically, I’ve never been a big lover of the cold.
 When I was a kid and it snowed, I was always the first one inside.
 I really, really hate the cold and right now, I’m craving 95-degree summer days.

-I’ve learned a lot over the past ten years, so here are my tips for surviving and thriving at the plunge.
+I’ve learned a lot over the past eleven years, so here are my tips for surviving and thriving at the plunge.